 Your Hotel's Local Phone Number

 Having your hotel's local phone number at your fingertips can be very helpful.
-If your flight is delayed and you want to let them know you'll be arriving late, you'll be able to easily let them know so they don't give away your room.
+If your flight is running late, you can call them to save your room.
+If you're out and about and looking for a suggestion of where to eat the concierge can quickly help.
 If you're heading back to your hotel after a late night out and can't remember the exact cross streets or address, a quick phone call will make it easy to get home safely.

 Whether you need to change your ticket or want to see if your flight has been canceled or delayed due to bad weather, calling the airline directly is your best bet.
 If you have the airline's phone number (& your flight number) it'll be easy to keep yourself up to date or make any necessary adjustments.